 World Trade Organization

-Given the interest in people-to-people experiential exchanges and support of a positive economic and social impact on communities visited, ETC has contributed to the advancement of sustainable travel for over two decades.
-ETC has focused on Community-based tourism initiatives through its Responsible Tourism Showcase and associated monetary awards.
-ETC has also included sustainable tourism programming at the annual Conferences.
-Recently, ETC has expanded sustainable tourism programming tracks and online resources to continue to “walk the talk” of sustainability in travel.
+ETC has contributed to the advancement of sustainable travel for over two decades.
+Our Responsible Tourism Showcase and associated monetary awards focused on community-based tourism initiatives.
+We have included sustainable tourism programming at the annual Conferences and recently, we have expanded sustainable tourism programming tracks and online resources.

 - Revives traditional activities and customs